malikbarbier7/better-todo/README.md

-# Better Todo
+# Simple To Do

 Building the to-do app I've always dreamed about.
 This project aims to create a simple, minimalist to-do app that addresses the shortcomings of existing, overly complicated task management solutions.
 Using Nextjs.
 Shadcn/ui.
 Tailwind.

-## Why Better Todo?
+## Why Simple To Do?

 Most to-do list apps on the market are packed with features that often overcomplicate the simple task of managing your daily activities.
-Better Todo takes a different approach:
+Simple To Do takes a different approach:

 - **Simplicity First**: A clean, minimalist interface that puts your tasks front and center.
 - **All-in-One View**: See all your tasks in one place, helping you achieve more without switching between multiple views or categories.